yatso/github-followers/README.md

 I've tried my best to make this as user friendly as possible.
 [Live Demo](https://yatso.github.io/GitHub-Followers/)

+For the user interface, I haven't had enough time to truly optimize it but I followed some of the principals I wrote about in a recent [medium blog post](https://medium.com/yats-blog/ui-design-hacks-you-can-implement-today-from-my-visual-designer-gf-at-google-f284c5f7e686).

 # Scalability

 >Scalability: will technical choices scale well?
 If not, is there a